hkalager/FDR_buckets/README.md

 In order to replicate the results you need to run the m files in MATLAB.
 The steps are identified in file names as "step0_XXX.m", "step1_XXX.m" et cetra.

 Data license:
-The datasets provided under folder "Dataset_ETFS" are from TAQ at WRDS.
-The provided csv files are sample piece of data.
+The datasets provided under folder "Dataset_ETFS" are samples from TAQ at WRDS with no column headings.
+The provided csv files are for evaulation purposes only and do not bear any official information.
+It is at the viewer's discretion to interpret the columns.
 We are not in the capacity to publish the data publicly.
 You can obtain the data from https://wrds-web.wharton.upenn.edu/wrds/

-Third-party codes:
+Third-party scripts:

 I) The majority of the codes for the GARCH and SV models are from Kevin Sheppard's MATLAB repository at https://www.kevinsheppard.com/code/matlab/mfe-toolbox/
 All script in folders "distributions", "univariate", "multivariate", "utility", and "timeseries" are from Kevin Sheppard along with the scripts "bsds.m" and "stationary_bootstrap.m"; these codes are provided as is subject to change at all time without previous notice.